fordsfords/err/README.md

   ```

 - `ERR_RETHROW(err, "message")`: Used when checking a returned error and deciding that you can't handle the error.
+Note that printf-style error messages can be provided.
   ```c
   err_t *err;
   ...